PDP leaders, supporters defect to APC in Ondo -

-Some leaders of the opposition Peoples Democratic Party (PDP) in Akure South Local Government Area of Ondo State with their supporters have defected to the ruling All Progressives Congress (APC).
+Some leaders of the Peoples Democratic Party in Akure South Local Government Area of Ondo State with their supporters have defected to the ruling All Progressives Congress.

-The defectors, led by Smart Oloye, a former Deputy Chairman of PDP in the LGA were received by the State Chairman of APC, Chief Ade Adetimehin, in his office in Akure.
+The defectors were led by Smart Oloye, former Deputy Chairman of PDP in Akure South Local Government Area.

+They were received by the State Chairman of the APC, Chief Ade Adetimehin, in his office in Akure.

 “We want the political structure left behind by our late mentor, Adedayo Omolafe to be fully integrated into APC and given a sense of belonging like every member and the state chairman of the party, Chief Ade Adetimehin, has assured us of his support.